-The 2011 Operating Budget was submitted in accordance with Article VI, Section 6.02, Paragraph (A)(6) of the Fairfield City Charter.
-The budget represents this coming year’s plan for generating revenues and funding expenditures to implement specific programs, functions and activities during the 2011 fiscal year.
+The 2014 Operating Budget is submitted for your review in accordance with Article VI, Section 6.02, Paragraph (A)(6) of the Fairfield City Charter.
+The proposed budget represents this coming year’s plan for generating revenues and funding expenditures to implement specific programs, functions and activities during the 2014 fiscal year.
 The budget is the City’s primary fiscal planning document.
-It's major goal is to provide sound fiscal administration.
+Its major goal is to provide sound fiscal administration.
 Prudent financial management seeks to meet the needs of the City’s residents and businesses while recognizing the constraints of available revenues.
 Thoughtful expenditure priorities and maintenance of reasonable staffing levels are key to sound budgeting.
-The Operating Budget was drafted with this in mind.
+The proposed Operating Budget was drafted with this in mind.
 The following highlights are provided:

-– Revenues for the proposed budget, including sale of debt and interfund transfers, are projected at $64,678,555.
-Estimated revenue from 2011 as compared to 2010 is estimated to be reduced by approximately 1% (all sources), largely as a result of increases in utility revenue and income tax withholding payments.
+Revenues – Revenues for the proposed budget, including inter-fund transfers, are projected at $67,840,340.
+Estimated revenue from 2014 as compared to 2013 is estimated to increase approximately 2.6% (all sources), as a result of increases in utility revenue and income tax withholding payments.
 The additional income tax revenue paid to the General Fund has, as its primary intended purpose, the bolstering of reserves to meet the City’s bond rating agency’s (Moody’s Investor Services) requirements.
 The estimated revenue allocation is shown in the chart below.

-The largest source of revenue, the 1.5% Income Tax, is projected to generate $22,663,500 for 2011.
-Revenues are being projected to decrease by 2.0% from 2010 actual collections from this revenue source.
-Based on that projection, income tax revenues would be allocated as follows:
+The largest source of revenue, the 1.5% Income Tax, is projected to generate $24,704,430 for 2014.
+Revenues are being projected based on 2013 actual collections from this revenue source.
+The income tax revenues will be allocated as follows for 2014:

-Grants to outside agencies from the general fund have been decreased in 2011 to $40,000, as a result of falling revenues to the City.
+Grants to outside agencies from the general fund have been budgeted at the same level in 2014, at $36,000.
 Grant requests were submitted from Partners in Prime, Fairfield Community Foundation, Fairfield Summer Community Theater, the Hamilton-Fairfield Symphony Orchestra, Fairfield Youth Baseball Association and Learning Impacts Family Enrichment.
 Presentations from the grant requestors were heard during the Budget Hearing on November 11, 2013.
-The specific allocation of available grant funds will be discussed during the Budget Hearing on November 22, 2010.
+The specific allocation of available grant funds will be discussed during the Budget Hearings on November 25 and/or December 3, 2013.

-– The City’s Debt Service Funds are dependent on revenues from the General Fund, Capital Funds, and the Water, Sewer and Recreation Facilities Funds.
-Due to the City’s commitment to have the debt service funds to have first rights on City revenues as well as managing the debt effectively, the City’s bond rating received a continuance of its investment grade rating of “Aa2” on June, 2010.
-The City’s current net outstanding debt for the 2011 Operating Budget will be $39,528,601, including a proposed $3.5 Million needed for the Exit 39 Winton/Gilmore Road Interchange.
-The total debt payments will be $1,479,719 for interest and $3,070,169 for principal.
+Debt Service – The City’s Debt Service Funds are dependent on revenues from the General Fund, Capital Funds, and the Water, Sewer and Recreation Facilities Funds.
+Due to the City’s commitment to have the debt service funds have first rights on City revenues, as well as our managing the debt effectively, the City’s bond rating received a continuance of its investment grade rating of “Aa1” on April, 2013.
+The City’s current net outstanding debt for the 2014 Operating Budget will be $28,323,956.
+The total debt payments in 2014 will be $1,042,269 for interest and $3,643,040 for principal.

-The 2011 Operating Budget demonstrates the overall financial strength of the City of Fairfield’s financial position, especially in the General Fund.
-This strength is attributable to the vibrant and diverse economic base that continues to be Fairfield’s hallmark along with the City’s consistent stewardship of controlling expenditures, even during favorable economic times.
+The 2014 Operating Budget demonstrates the overall financial strength of the City of Fairfield’s financial position, especially in the General Fund.
+This strength is attributable to the vibrant and diverse economic base, that continues to be Fairfield’s hallmark, along with the City’s consistent stewardship of managing expenditures, particularly during challenging economic times.

 Summary – The Annual Operating Budget is a comprehensive road map used to guide the operations of the City.
-The City has provided an excellent and comprehensive level of service to its residents and businesses within the confines of its available financial resources.
-This document is a plan to continue those existing service levels while simultaneously maintaining the City’s strong financial position in a long term, sustainable manner.
+Fairfield has provided an excellent and comprehensive level of service to its residents and businesses within the constraints of available financial resources.
+This document is a plan to continue those existing service levels, while simultaneously maintaining the City’s strong financial position in a long term, sustainable manner.